 It seems like I’ve been entertaining a lot lately.
-A little bit more than usual.
-Which is good – I love having company.
-But what that means is that I have a lot of extra cheese on hand, because I invariably purchase good cheeses for hors d’oeuvres when friends are coming.
+I love having company.
+But what that means is that I have a lot of extra cheese on hand, because I always purchase good cheeses for entertaining.

-Inspired by a recipe by Jacques Pepin, I decided to use all of the cheeses together and make a cheese log of sorts.
+Inspired by a recipe by Jacques Pepin, I decided to combine all of my leftover cheeses and make a cheese log.
 Jacques Pepin calls this fromage fort, which literally translates to “strong” cheese.

 That’s really a misnomer because there’s nothing strong about this cheese unless you choose to make it strong.
 It’s all about your choice of cheeses.
 I used goat cheese, Manchego, and Fontina.